arduino/library-registry/FAQ.md

 No. The library archive distributed by Library Manager will only contain an empty folder where the submodule should be.

-### Can I add my own URL with my own library list?
+### Can I add my own URL with my own library index?

 No. At the moment, the IDE handles one URL only, and that's written into the code (dev jargon: it's hardcoded), this is a known limitation.
 However, if you know your way through the code, you can change that URL with another one.